thelatemail/emacs_and_r_quickstart/README.md

 `M-p` = cycle backwards to *previous* submissions
 `M-n` = cycle forward to *next* submissions

-Something a little different is the ability to directly move your cursor to a previous line, edit the previous line and resubmit.
+Something a little different is the ability to directly move your cursor to previously submitted code, and edit/interact with it like a text file.
+This means you can also edit a previous line and resubmit.
 Handy if you've made a silly error that needs correcting.

 ![Alt](/04-correct.gif "Correcting a line above")